JuliaAttic/QuDirac.jl/docs/constructing_states.md

 *Note: Throughout this documentation, I'll refer to `ket` (lowercase) and Ket (uppercase).
-"Ket" refers to a type, while `ket` refers to a convenience constructor for that type.
+"Ket" refers to a type, while `ket` refers to a convenience constructor for a Ket with a single basis state.
 The same goes for `bra` and Bra.*

 ---
 # Constructing Single Kets